serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 Then, I added `GoogleSignIn` and `GoogleAPIClientForREST/Drive` libraries to it, using CocoaPods.

 To add CocoaPods to a project, run `pod init` in its main directory.
-If you don't have `pod` installed in your computer, check [this](https://cocoapods.org/).
+If you don't have `pod` installed on your computer, check [this](https://cocoapods.org/).

 ```
 🙈 ~/Desktop/my-vocabulary/MyVocabulary$pod init